Back to prior page

 Louise Currie

-Louise Currie's Hollywood career spanned the decade of the 1940s, initially doing bit parts and supporting roles at RKO (she can be seen briefly in Orson Welles' CITIZEN KANE).
+Her Hollywood career spanned the decade of the 1940s, initially doing bit parts and supporting roles at RKO (and she can be seen briefly in Orson Welles' CITIZEN KANE).

 She did about a half dozen westerns, including WILD WEST (PRC, 1946), which starred Eddie Dean and Lash LaRue, arguably the best oater churned out by Producers Releasing Corporation (PRC).
-She did a few low budget horror flicks starring Bela Lugosi as well as working in several of the Columbia Pictures shorts.
+She also worked in a few low budget horror flicks starring Bela Lugosi as well as several shorts for Columbia Pictures.
 However, Currie is best remembered as the heroine in two classic cliffhangers, THE ADVENTURES OF CAPTAIN MARVEL (Republic, 1941) and THE MASKED MARVEL (Republic, 1943).
-Retiring from the screen around 1950, Currie became a successful fashion designer.
+Retiring from the screen around 1950, Currie and her second husband, John V. Good, remodeled and redecorated homes.

 (Courtesy of Les Adams)